gvwilson/sensibleadventures/santas/santas.md

 "Heh.
 Heh.
 Heh."
-Zombie Claus said the words one by one.
+The mummy said the words one by one.
 "No milk...
 or cookies...
 here.